mjpritchard/test-decap-help/content/docs/getting-started/login.md

 SSH "hops".

-The details of how to do this can vary depending on whether your local machine runs Windows, MacOS or Linux.
+The details of how to do this can vary depending on whether your local machine runs Windows, macOS or Linux.

 Whichever system you're using, you will need to use an appropriate tool to load your private key so that it can be presented at the time of logging in.

-**Linux and MacOS users:** `ssh-agent` can be used (see instructions below).
+**Linux and macOS users:** `ssh-agent` can be used (see instructions below).

 **Windows users:** we recommend the [MobAgent utility within MobaXterm]({{<ref "mobaxterm" >}}).
-MobXterm is a linux terminal emulator for Windows.
+MobXterm is a Linux terminal emulator for Windows.

 `ssh-agent` is a utility that stores private keys and makes them available to other software that use the SSH protocol to connect to remote clients.